Would you like to see what we have written on a subject? Use the search below.

 Jesus Is Savior

 Jesus is Savior.
 This is presented over and over again in Scripture.
-Jesus Saves is seen or heard everywhere from pulpits to bumper stickers.
+Jesus Saves is seen or heard everywhere, from pulpits to bumper stickers.

 God created a perfect spiritual world populated with different kinds of angels.
 He also created a perfect physical world.
-In this perfect physical world He made mankind as spirit beings living in physical bodies.
+In this perfect physical world, He made mankind as spirit beings living in physical bodies.
 He invested in mankind the authority to govern and develop the earth under God and in cooperation with God.
 The earth was to be a team project between God and mankind.

 Rebellion And Results

-Somewhere along the way one of the chief angels - perhaps the chief - formed a rebellion.
+Somewhere along the way, one of the chief angels - perhaps the chief - formed a rebellion.
 He saw how wonderfully he had been made and thought he should be God.
 Pride blinded him to the fact that he was a creature like everyone else.
 Many of the angels [perhaps up to one-third] voluntarily joined him in this rebellion.
-One of the advantages of being God is being All-Powerful so any rebellion was doomed from the start.
+One of the advantages of being God is being All-Powerful, so any rebellion was doomed from the start.

 Adam Joins Satan

 As we know, he chose the course of rebellion.
-At that moment he ceased to be fully human.
-A human being is created to be in intimate unrestricted communion with God.
+At that moment, he ceased to be fully human.
+A human being is created to be in intimate, unrestricted communion with God.
 That vital connection was broken.
-Human beings are very adaptable and we think our lives are ok because we have never known how they were supposed to be.
-In any case, we are all now conceived with sin already infecting us like a terrible cancer just waiting to produce it's final stroke.
-As I am sure you realized, when we joined Satan in his rebellion we also joined him in his ultimate punishment - Hell.
+Human beings are very adaptable, and we think our lives are ok because we have never known how they were supposed to be.
+In any case, we are all now conceived with sin already infecting us like a terrible cancer just waiting to produce its final stroke.
+As I am sure you realized, when we joined Satan in his rebellion, we also joined him in his ultimate punishment - Hell.
 A perfectly just God could not do otherwise.
 [Neither can He blast us into non-existence - we are destined to suffer forever in Hell.]

 New Hope: